 The company’s formal productions include a fully staged spring concert as the culmination of each Season.
 Since the 2013 season, the company has created and produced four original story ballets, including “Little Red Riding Hood”, “Hansel & Gretel”, “Alice’s Adventures”, and “The Dancing Princesses”.
 SCDT also provides opportunities for our dancers to work with Guest Choreographers from around the U.S. and has commissioned numerous original works of choreography in highly diverse styles of dance.
 In 2015, SCDT was invited to appear as Guest Artists at the “Merging Forces” Dance Concert in Houston, Texas.
 SCDT has also been accepted and invited to perform as Guests Artists in numerous other productions, including the Florida Dance Association Showcase Performance, Spotlight on Youth, the Showcase Performance at the Pensacola State College Summer Workshop, “The Magical Nutcracker” and “Dancing For Diabetes Showcase Fundraiser” – both in Orlando, Florida.

 SCDT believes students should dream big – and that all children deserve high quality arts-in-education experiences that support their academic, social, emotional and creative development.
 SCDT strives to spread the joy of dance to as many children, teens, and adults as possible to inspire, educate and entertain.

-SCDT programs are funded in part by the City of Gainesville, Department of Parks, Recreation and Cultural Affairs.
+SCDT programs are funded in part by the City of Gainesville, Parks, Recreation and Cultural Affairs Department.